 The 2015 Breeders’ Cup saw Triple Crown winner American Pharoah complete his historic season.
 American Pharoah became horse racing’s first ever Grand Slam champion when he captured the Breeders’ Cup Classic in front of a record crowd at Keeneland.

-The Breeders’ Cup format will feature five ‘Future Stars Friday’ races for 2-year-olds for the third time in the 2020 Breeders’ Cup.
+The 2020 Breeders’ Cup format will feature five ‘Future Stars Friday’ races for 2-year-olds for the third straight year.
 Nine additional Breeders’ Cup races will highlight horses racing’s biggest day of racing on Saturday, Nov.
 7.